espressif/esptool/CONTRIBUTING.rst

 Contributions Guide
 ===================

-We welcome contributions to the esptool project!
+We welcome contributions to the ``esptool.py`` project!

 How to Contribute
 -----------------

-Contributions to esptool - fixing bugs, adding features, adding documentation - are welcome.
+Contributions to ``esptool.py`` - fixing bugs, adding features, adding documentation - are welcome.
 We accept contributions via `Github Pull Requests <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests>`_.

 .. _development-setup:

 Development Setup
 -----------------

-Development mode allows you to run the latest development version from the `esptool repository on GitHub <https://github.com/espressif/esptool>`_.
+Development mode allows you to run the latest development version from the `esptool.py repository on GitHub <https://github.com/espressif/esptool>`_.

 .. code-block:: sh